List of materials for shoemaking

 For using on the lasts before lasting.
 I use Dialon body powder from Swedish Apoteket.

 Hirschkleber shoemakers paste is used for inserting the toe puff and heel counter, as well as (potentially) between the heel lifts.
-I bought my jar from ds-leder.de, a German site not available in other languages, and it arrived within a week from ordering.
+I recommend getting it from Leather & Grindery in the UK, or from ds-leder.de in German (a German site not available in other languages).

-Wooden pegs was one of the harder things to find when I first got started.
-Andrew Wrigley uses Blau Ring wooden pegs, so I thought I might as well.
+Blau Ring wooden pegs was one of the harder things to find when I first got started.
 I couldn’t find an easy way to get them to Sweden, and ended up ordering them from Panhandle Leather, even though they don’t normally ship internationally.

 Cork paste, cork sheet or tar felt

 Used for filling the foot bed.
 I started with 2 mm sheet cork.
-Nowadays I mostly use tar felt, or cork paste filler for experiment shoes.
+It’s also fun to use cork paste filler for experiment shoes, but it isn’t considered a very good option for bespoke footwear.

 Optional for stitching the welt and sole, I got mine in store from Swedish Ohlssons tyger.